Skip to main content

 Associated website(s):

-Lab Website , zflin.org , Publications
+Lab Website , zflin.org

-Dr. QING DENG
+QING DENG

 PROFESSIONAL FACULTY RESEARCH

-neutrophils, microRNA, cell migration, microbial-host interaction and zebrafish
+neutrophils, microRNA, cell migration, and immune engineering

 BIO